spectrocloud/librarium/docs/docs-content/clusters/cluster-management/ssh-keys.md

 During cluster creation, assign your SSH key to a cluster.
 You can use multiple keys to a project, but only one key can be assigned to an individual cluster.

-# Validate
+## Validate

-You can validate the SSH public key is available in Palette by attempting to deploy a host cluster.
+You can validate that the SSH public key is available in Palette by attempting to deploy a host cluster.
 During the host cluster creation wizard, you will be able to assign the SSH key to the cluster.
 Refer to the [Deploy a Cluster](/clusters/public-cloud/deploy-k8s-cluster) tutorial for additional guidance.